speedcontrol/speedcontrol-sample/README.md

+## This bundle is *very* out of date; if you need an example bundle, see [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext).
+It is being left here as reference!

 speedcontrol-sample is a [NodeCG](http://github.com/nodecg/nodecg) bundle.
 It works with NodeCG versions which satisfy this [semver](https://docs.npmjs.com/getting-started/semantic-versioning) range: `~0.7.0`
 You will need to have an appropriate version of NodeCG installed to use it.